Catherine Collins, Executive Director

 Amy first came aboard Adventuress between '09 and '11 as an Educator/Deckhand and Program Coordinator.
 Since then, Amy finished her Masters in anthrozoology, started an outdoor education program at a newly-formed charter school in Salt Lake City, and ran experiential school programs for Mountain Workshop.
 At Sound Experience, Amy supports the crew and shipboard community while working with schools and educators to facilitate life-changing programs aboard Adventuress.
 A Northwest transplant as of September, 2014, Amy loves the Puget Sound region.
 In addition to her passion for experiential education, Amy likes to bike, canoe, and work on ceramics.

 A Pacific Northwest native, Jenny is thrilled to be part of the Sound Experience staff!
 She first came aboard Adventuress for a four day overnight program when she was 12 years old and absolutely loved the entire experience.
-She discovered Adventuress again recently and enjoyed two seasons working as the shipboard Program Coordinator in ’16 and ‘17.
-Jenny graduated from Western Washington University’s Huxley College with a BA in Environmental Education in March 2015.
-In her role at Sound Experience, Jenny assists with fundraising, event planning, grant writing, organization of day and overnight programs with schools and educators, and supporting our crew and shipboard community.
+She discovered Adventuress again and enjoyed two seasons working as the shipboard Program Coordinator in ’16 and ‘17.
+Jenny graduated from Western Washington University’s Huxley College with a BA in Environmental Education.
+In her role at Sound Experience, Jenny assists with fundraising, event planning, grant writing, social media, organization of day and overnight programs with schools and educators, and supporting our crew and shipboard community.
 Jenny has always loved the Salish Sea and is very passionate about orcas, especially our Southern Resident Killer Whales.
 She and her husband, Jason live in Bellingham and love being near/on the water as much as possible.

 Susan Brittain, Marketing, Membership and Public Programs Associate